-Kunlun Nu: Translation and Analysis of Principal Characters and Historical Significance of a Tang Dynasty Wuxia Classic
+Kunlun Nu: Translation and Character Analysis of a Tang Dynasty Martial Arts Classic

 Authors